bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 As depicted in the figure (taken from the Bengio et al. paper), the input to the network are unary (one-hot) encodings of the N - 1 words forming the N-gram context.
 The output is a vector of probabilities of predicted following words.
 (In both input and outputs, we use vectors of the length of the vocabulary size.)
 The model is thus a drop-in replacement for the old N-gram-based LM.
 The key is that the input words are reencoded via a shared matrix into new vectors, which are no longer one-hot, i.e., they live into a dense high-dimensional space.
 This mapping is shared for all context word positions, and, crucially, is trained concurrently with the next-word predictor.
 The beauty of this approach is that the learned word embeddings can be tuned to represent word similarity for the purposes of word prediction.
 In other words, context words that affect the next word similarly, will be encoded as nearby points in space, and the network can then exploit this similarity when encountering the words in novel combinations.
 This is because all network layers perform smooth mappings, i.e., nearby inputs will generate similar outputs.
 (It has been shown that words like 'Tuesday' and 'Wednesday' do indeed end up with similar embeddings.)

-The second limitation of N-grams that was overcome with ANN methods is the truncation of the context, which so far always was limited to the previous N - 1 words.
+The second limitation of N-grams that was overcome with ANN methods is the truncation of the context, which so far always was limited to the previous $N - 1$ words.
 This is a problem because language allows embedded clauses, arbitrarily long lists of adjectives, and other constructs that can put arbitrary distance between related words that would be useful in next-word prediction.
-Any reasonable value of N would be insufficient to capture all predictive words in a context.
-The limitation is overcome in recurrent networks, which feed the activations of a hidden layer at time t - 1 as extra inputs to the next processing step at time t, as shown in this figure:
+Any reasonable value of $N$ would be insufficient to capture all predictive words in a context.
+The limitation is overcome in recurrent networks, which feed the activations of a hidden layer at time $t - 1$ as extra inputs to the next processing step at time $t$, as shown in this figure:

 ![Recurrent LM](./m4i2.JPG)